wfgilman/plaid-elixir/README.md

 - `prod` - production.plaid.com

-Finally, you can specify your HTTP client of choice with `http_client` in a module that implements the `PlaidHTTP.call/6` behaviour.
+Finally, you can specify your HTTP client of choice with `http_client` in a module that implements the `Plaid.HTTPClient.call/6` behaviour.
 Under the hood, the HTTP client implementation uses [Tesla](https://github.com/teamon/tesla) for middleware and [hackney](https://github.com/benoitc/hackney) as the actual HTTP client adapter, which is the HTTP client used by prior versions of this library.
-If this no value is provided, the library will use the default implementation, `PlaidHTTP`.
+If this no value is provided, the library will use the default implementation, `Plaid.HTTPClient`.

 The `http_options` key specifies the custom configuration for HTTP client adapter.
 It's recommended you extend the receive timeout for Plaid, especially for retrieving historical transactions.
 In the code